Azure-Samples/dotnet-container-app/README.md

 # Dotnet Container App

-This .NET 6 example application to demonstrate the process of creating a container application and deploying it to Azure Kubernetes Services (AKS)
+This .NET 6 example application to demonstrate the process of creating a container application.
+You can choose to publish the application to Azure Kubernetes Services (AKS) or Azure RedHat OpenShift (ARO).

 ![Application](/docs/images/img01.png "Application")